vanducng/datafold-docs/docs/deployment_testing/data_sources/snowflake.md

 CREATE SCHEMA <database_name>.DATAFOLD_TMP;
 GRANT ALL ON SCHEMA <database_name>.DATAFOLD_TMP TO DATAFOLDROLE;

---Step 4: Give the Datafold role access to your Data warehouse /*
+--Step 4: Give the Datafold role access to your Data Source /*
   Repeat for every DATABASE to be usable in Datafold.
 This allows Datafold to correctly discover, profile & diff each table